doukutsu-rs/doukutsu-rs/README.md

 ![CS+ with enhanced graphics](https://i.imgur.com/YaPAs70.png)

+#### Legal note

+This project includes reverse engineered implementations of NPC and game physics algorithms, derived from freeware Cave Story and PC Cave Story+ executables.

+Since the game's (non-existent, even for CS+) EULA does not prohibit reverse engineering, [according to Secion 103(f)](https://www.law.cornell.edu/uscode/text/17/1201) we could legally revese engineer those parts to achieve interoperability.

 #### Credits

-- Studio Pixel for Cave Story
+- Studio Pixel/Nicalis for Cave Story
-- [Cave Story Tribute Site](https://cavestory.org) - for LOTS of useful resources related to the game.
+- [Cave Story Tribute Site](https://cavestory.org) - has lots of useful resources related to the game.
-- [Clownacy/Cucky for CSE2](https://github.com/Clownacy/CSE2) - some game logic reference / mutual help in reverse engineering bitfields and other shit.
+- [CSE2](https://github.com/Clownacy/CSE2) - widescreen fixes, more readable reference for game logic, mutual help in various things.
 - [LunarLambda for organism](https://gitdab.com/LunarLambda/organism) - which is being used by us as `.org` playback engine.